etherealitea/etherealitea/README.md

-# Hey there!
+# etherealitea
-> This is a top secret GitHub account.
-If you accidentally or by fate stumbled upon it, let me know by opening an issue!
+> A secret corner where code purrs and tulips bloom.

 ## Upcoming Series
 *How to Not Sob When Your Code Doesn't Work*
-A humorous take on surviving the wild world of coding and debugging.
+A whimsical, slightly tragic take on debugging — existential semicolons, misplaced parentheses, and tiny miracles hidden in the console logs.

 ## About Me
-I’m a 20-year-old programmer who loves cats and tulips.
+I’m a 20-year-old programmer who:
+- adores cats 🐾
+- sees the world in shades of baby pink & lavender
+- believes even bugs deserve a soft spotlight

 ## Skills
-`honestly idek`
+`Honestly idek, but I press keys and magic happens ✨`

 ## Reach Out
-Feel free to open an issue with "Hey there!" if you found your way here.
-Always up for a chat!
+Stumbled here by accident?
+Open an issue with "Hey there!" — I might reply with a cat pun, a snippet of code, or a tiny cryptic haiku.

+*work in progress. always.*
+> *“This isn’t a portfolio.
+It’s a projection.”*
+> — **etherealitea**